Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Applications of Narrative Theories

-Structuralist theories can be used to help generate stories through planning and prompting \citep{tian-etal-2024-large-language,li-etal-2025-storyteller}.
-They can also be used to assist understanding tasks, such as narrative feature labeling \citep{zhou-etal-2024-large,hobson-etal-2024-story,piper-bagga-2024-using} and turning point identification \citep{tian-etal-2024-large-language}.
-For an example of feature labeling, \cite{piper-bagga-2024-using} operationalise Genette’s discourse theory by mapping tense, mood, and voice to measurable features (e.g., pastness, anachrony, POV) and embedding them in structured prompts for LLM-based annotation, validated by human annotators.
-This approach makes Genette’s multidimensional framework actionable for benchmarking.

-Structuralist methods have also been used to identify character roles. \cite{zhou-etal-2024-large} apply GPT-4 to climate change news stories, labeling protagonists, antagonists, and their roles (hero, villain, victim) to reveal patterns in how narratives frame agency.
-Similar role-based analyses appear in other studies such as evaluating character similarity \citep{yang-anderson-2024-evaluating}.
-Moving from the fabula level to the discourse and narration levels, structuralist approaches also examine the role of the narrator, focusing on its function and reliability.
-For instance, \cite{brei-etal-2025-classifying} evaluate how well LLMs can detect different types of unreliable narrators using narrative features.
-Beyond fiction, researchers investigate how news narrators construct a narrative by selectively representing events and distinguishing core constituent events from supplementary ones \citep{huang-usbeck-2024-narration}.
-Additional work explores the relationship between the narrator and the implied author, investigating whether aligned LLMs can simulate multiple authorial voices \citep{hamilton-2024-detecting}.

-\cite{todorov19712}'s narrative theory of equilibrium and the transformations of one narrative state to the next has given influence to the definition of a narrative system of causality used by \cite{heddaya-etal-2024-causal,ghaffari-hokamp-2025-narrative,das-etal-2024-media}.
-For example, \cite{ghaffari-hokamp-2025-narrative} applies this definition to introduce a framework for navigating stories as dynamic causal event graphs.
+Classical Narratology continues to seek universal narrative structures. \cite{todorov19712}'s theory of narrative equilibrium which describes the transformations of one narrative state to the next has given influence to the formulation of narrative as a system of causality used by \citep{heddaya-etal-2024-causal,ghaffari-hokamp-2025-narrative,das-etal-2024-media,liu2026retell}.
+For example, \cite{ghaffari-hokamp-2025-narrative} applies this definition to introduce a framework for navigating stories as dynamic causal event graphs\bluetext{, while \citet{liu2026retell} synthesise Todorov's theory with the post-classical notion of narrativity to define reward scores used by reinforcement learning with AI feedback for logical, rational and structurally complete counterfactual story generation.}

+In another structuralist theory, \citet{barthes1975introduction} defines cardinal functions (or nuclei) as the essential, irreplaceable plot components of a narrative.
+While \citet{wilmot2021memory} applies the theory with LLMs to label the per-sentence salience of novel/play summaries, \citet{huang-usbeck-2024-narration} applies the same theory to extract event causal relations from non-fictional news stories.